Austin Spousal Maintenance Lawyers

 The length of spousal maintenance in Texas depends on the circumstances of the divorce.

-- If the payor is convicted of a family violence offense within two years of filing for divorce, or the divorce lasted at least ten years but less than 20, alimony may last for up to five years.
+- If the payor is convicted of a family violence offense within two years of filing for divorce, or the marriage lasted at least ten years but less than 20, alimony may last for up to five years.

 - If the marriage lasted 20-30 years, the alimony arrangement might last for up to seven years.